gomez1112/FlexStore/README.md

 ### Swift Package Manager

 In Xcode:

 1. **File → Add Package Dependencies…**
-2. Paste your FlexStore repository URL
+2. Paste your FlexStore repo URL
 3. Add the **FlexStore** product to your target

 ---